kusumotoa/wiki-work/Advanced-Usage.md

 Thumbnail encoding is used to encode an exist `UIImage/NSImage` to your target desired size, without pre-scale it down.

-The scale part is handled by the encoder, which is far more performant than using CGImage or CoreGraphics to scale it down.
+The scale part is handled by the encoder, which is far more performant than using CoreGraphics API.
+And it's more smart for some image format who support embed thumbnail item (JPEG/HEIF/AVIF).

 + Objective-C